material-motion/material-motion/concepts/runtimes.md

 ### Repeated: forward external events to executors

-The Runtime is now expected to forward relevant events to the executors.
+The Runtime is now expected to forward relevant external events to the executors.

 Executors are informed of events via the following pseudo-algorithm: